Variational Transfer Learning using Cross-Domain Latent Modulation: Related Work

 Gaussian mixture~\cite{Bishop2006Pattern} is also employed as prior of the variational latent space for a better cluster performance.
 Reference~\cite{Dilokthanakul2016} proposes a variant of variational autoencoders (VAEs) with a Gaussian mixture prior to improve the unsupervised clustering performance.
 In~\cite{Wang2017a}, conditional variational autoencoders~\cite{Sohn2015} (CVAEs) is utilized with a Gaussian mixture and a novel additive Gaussian prior to create a prior for images that contain different content simultaneously.
 It can enhance the image caption generation's variability.
 Reference~\cite{Yang2019b} improves the deep clustering using Gaussian mixture variational autoencoders(VAEs) with graph embedding.
 The Gaussian mixture model (GMM) is used for the local multi-clustering latent space, and the graph structure is for the global information.
 The combination can learn powerful representations for the inputs.
-In summary, the Gaussian mixture can be considered as a conditional prior for a complex latent space in these models.

 Another approach is to use disentangled latent representations where the latent encoding is divided into some defined parts (e.g.~style and content parts), then the model learns separated representations and swaps them for the transfer~\cite{Bousmalis2016, Zhang2019d, Feng2018a, Lee2018, Gonzalez-garcia2018}.
 For example, in~\cite{Lee2018}, images are mapped into a domain-invariant content space and a domain-specific attribute space for each domain separately.
-There are then different encoders for the source and the target, respectively.
+Different encoders are employed for the source and target domains, respectively.
 Each domain has its decoder.
 However, the latent encoding is done in a cross-domain manner by swapping the learned content between domains.
 The reconstructions with swapped content are re-encoded in a cross-domain manner for cycle-consistency.
 During the image mapping, an adversarial strategy is utilized for the unsupervised alignment.

 Reference~\cite{Bousmalis2016} has a similar strategy.
 It splits the encodings into similar and different parts for each domain, extracted by two distinguishing encoders.
 The combination of the learned domain-invariant and domain-private information is fed into a shared decoder for the reconstructions.
 The model uses a squared Frobenius norm as a difference regularization, adversarial strategy, and MMD for the shared information.
 In~\cite{Gonzalez-garcia2018}, a novel network structure is proposed with a generative adversarial network (GANs) and cross-domain autoencoder.
 It aims to separate the internal representation into three parts: shared and exclusive parts for domains by paralleled variational autoencoders.